Kub3rn3tesofficial/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 The returned `bucketID` should be a unique identifier for the bucket in the OSP.
 This value could be the name of the bucket too.
 This value will be used by COSI to make all subsequent calls related to this bucket.

+TODO: note that the driver is expected to return the well-known gRPC return code `AlreadyExists` when the bucket already exists but is incompatible with the request.

 ```
     DriverCreateBucket
     |------------------------------------------|       |-----------------------------------------------|